 Art Gallery of Alberta

-A collection of the most impressive visual arts predominantly featuring Western Canada in Edmonton Sir Winston Churchill Square is the art gallery of Alberta.
+A collection of the most impressive visual arts predominantly featuring western canada in edmonton’s sir winston churchill square is the art gallery of Alberta- in the city centre.

 An impressive twisted metal display leads visitors inside the 6,000 piece facility that has been collecting art since its foundation in 1924 with a heavy emphasis on Canadian abstract painting and sculpture.